kumar1983/html5videoplayer/wphtml5player/readme.txt

 for audio within the syntax, [FlowPlayer](http://flowplayer.org/) 3.2 and HTML5 video have both things in common, that would be the overlay video control bar, making [FlowPlayer](http://flowplayer.org/) 3.2 the perfect choice and that why it got included with the framework.
-Adobe has already announced support for webm will included into the Flash Player.
+Adobe has already announced support for webm will be included into the next version of Flash.

 The framework use two kinds of syntax, the simple syntax which is limited to URL?s, poster, width and height, and the advanced syntax which uses [JSON](http://www.json.org/)